 - Adult Numeracy

 - Neurodiversity, Gender Identity and Intersectionality in STEAM Education

 - Men of Color in STEAM

 Stephen D. Alkins, Jr., Ph.D. is the Diversity, Equity, and Inclusion Officer (DEIO) and Co-chair of the Diversity Council at TERC with Carol Lumm, Director of HR.
 With his leadership Stephen helps craft and implement the vision for diversity, equity, and inclusion at TERC.
 His role and responsibilities include recruitment and retention of a diverse workforce, development of training and social programming to foster an open and inclusive work environment, and establishment of collaborative partnerships to support underrepresented communities in STEAM fields.
-He also co-manages the TERC Scholars Program with Mia Ong and Marlene Mitchell to nurture the next generation of STEAM education research.
+He also co-manages the TERC Scholars Program with Mia Ong to nurture the next generation of STEAM education research.

 Stephen collaborates with President, Laurie Brennan, Director of Strategic Projects and Outreach, Anne Turner, and Director of Brand Strategy and Communication, Jaclyn Parks to incorporate goals and metrics for diversity, equity, and inclusion into long-term strategies for fundraising, development, and marketing.
 Finally, he hopes to also initiate his own line of research focusing on men of color and STEAM identity.